Porgramming-Hero-web-course/batch-4-assignment-1-rahat-495/blog-1.md

 ### 3. Custom Type Guards

 Sometimes, the built-in type guards like `typeof` and `instanceof` aren’t enough, especially with complex objects or custom types.
 In these cases, you can create your own type guard function, which returns a `boolean` to indicate whether an object matches a specific type.
 Custom type guards are especially useful for ensuring data structures adhere to expected shapes, helping you avoid errors in complex applications.

-## Why Use Type Guards?

-Type guards make TypeScript code safer and more predictable.
-They allow developers to leverage TypeScript’s type-checking to prevent potential runtime errors, making code both more robust and easier to debug.
-By narrowing down variable types, developers can confidently apply operations that are safe and relevant to the specific data type, resulting in cleaner, more maintainable code.

-In conclusion, type guards are essential in TypeScript for handling variables with multiple potential types.
-They bring greater control, allowing us to harness the full potential of TypeScript’s static typing while managing complex data scenarios more effectively.